aperium/BHB_RNAseq/SETUP_INSTRUCTIONS.md

 ├── 01.RawData/          # Raw FASTQ files (already on HPC)
-├── logs/                # SLURM job logs (will be created) ├── 00.Reference/        # Reference files (will be created) ├── 03.FastQC_raw/       # QC outputs (will be created)
+├── logs/                # SLURM job logs (will be created) ├── 00.Reference/        # Reference files (will be created) ├── 02.TrimmedData/      # Trimmed FASTQ files (will be created)
+├── 03.FastQC_raw/       # QC outputs (will be created)
 ├── 04.Alignment/        # Alignment outputs (will be created)
 ├── 05.Counts/           # Count matrices (will be created)